ivanhofer/typesafe-i18n/README.md

 const detectedLocale = detectLocale(fallbackLocale, availableLocales, detector)
 ```

-The funtion expects following parameters:
+The function expects following parameters:
  - `fallbackLocale: string`\
    When no matching locale is found this value is used.
  - `availableLocales: string[]`\